 3/2011/0976/P seeks planning permission for the conversion of a presently vacant and "boarded-up" public house into two dwellings.
 The proposal is to divide the property internally by using the original party wall prior to the original conversion of the property into a public house.
-This results in the provision of a larger unit including a cellar, the usual living accommodation on the ground floor and three bedrooms at first floor level; and a smaller unit comprising the usual living accommodation on the ground floor and a shower room at second floor level.
+This results in the provision of a larger unit including a cellar, the usual living accommodation on the ground floor and three bedrooms at first floor level; and a smaller unit comprising the usual living accommodation on the ground floor, a bedroom and bathroom on the first floor, and two small bedrooms and a shower room at second floor level.